zeljkofilipin/mediawiki-selenium-rb/README.md

-# How to write Selenium tests for MediaWiki
+# How to write Selenium tests for MediaWiki using Ruby

 This repository holds code used in [Selenium/Ruby](https://www.mediawiki.org/wiki/Selenium/Ruby) wiki page.
 The code is tested using Travis CI.